The route up to Passo Mulaz is the quietest hike on the list of my favorite day hikes in the Italian Dolomites.

 If you’re really keen on hiking, don’t fancy staying anywhere overnight, and still have loads of energy left, you can continue uphill to the summit of Monte Mulaz.
-It adds on extra 2 hours to your day and another 300 meters of elevation.
+It adds an extra 2 hours to your day and another 300 meters of elevation.

-The views from the pass however are more than any human being will ever need.
-The cute little monolith on Passo Farangole in the distance is a personal favourite of mine.
+The views from the past however are more than any human being will ever need.
+The cute little monolith on Passo Farangole in the distance is a personal favorite of mine.

 If you’re like me and love exploring the mountain refuges, the closest one Rifugio Volpi Al Mulaz, one of my favourite dolomiti huts, is only 15 minutes downhill from the pass.

 It’s a great place for an overnight stay and serves flaming Creme brûlées for desert.
 I honestly couldn’t believe my eyes when the waiter brought them out.
 Such a luxury in such a remote mountain hut.

 If you are not staying overnight then the route down is the same as the one up.
 It’s a knee buster on a combination of hard rock and loose scree and if you struggle going downhill like a lot of avid hikers do, then it can be tough.

 Make sure you allocate plenty of time for the descent, take plenty of water because there’s no shade and try your best to avoid creating small rock avalanches as there may be hikers below you.